SchulzLab/RAPID/docs/Output.rst

 * rapidNorm

    *FolderName*.html - An automatically generated HTML file consisting of various plots like read lengths, antisense ratio, etc. in different scales, compared across all the samples.

+More description about each plot can be found in `PlotInfo <https://github.com/SchulzLab/RAPID/blob/master/PlotInfo.md>_`

 Differential Analysis